ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Personas.md

 ## Psychology Professor

 A psychology professor has articles and related data in the form of psychological tests and measures that they would like to archive and share.
-Some materials may not be owned by Prof. Corning, but may want to link to items that are not owned.
+Some materials may not be owned by the professor, but may want to link to items that are not owned.
  More details TBD.

 ## Business Professors